 - Specific industry needs and customer demographics

-Based on your needs assessment, it is advisable to identify the problem why you are not yet achieving the level of brand recognition that you want to achieve.
-Determine its exact nature by exacting your branding goals and their barrier components.
+Based on your needs assessment, it is advisable to identify the problem of why you are not yet achieving the level of brand recognition that you want to achieve.
+Determine its exact nature by exacting your branding goals and its barrier components.

 Here’s an example of branding goal- and- barrier identification.
 Goal: I want to increase my brand’s recognition rate by 50% from the current 20%, among 100,000 potential customers in my area within 3 months.
 Barrier: My marketing team does not know where to begin.